SondagesPro/LS-limeMpdf/README.md

 ### Compatibility

-1.0.0 version was tested on 3.22.25.

-The plugin can work on all 3.X, 2.73 and 4.X version (without warranty).
+The plugin can work on all 3.X, 2.73, 4.X and 5.X version (without warranty).

+- 1.0.0 version was tested on 3.22.25.
+- 2.2.0 versin was tested on 5.1.13

 ### Api update

-- 2.1 : theme : moive svg element to tag directly
+- 2.1 : theme : move svg element to tag directly
 - 2 : theme : rename svg file : `filename.svg.twig` to `filename.twig`
 - 1 : 1st stable release